Markelle Martin: College career

-2010

 As a junior in 2010, Martin started all 13 games of the season.
 He had 55 tackles, 10 pass break-ups, three interceptions, returning one for a touchdown.
 The touchdown was a 62-yard return during the 2010 Alamo Bowl.
 He also recorded 4 tackles during the game and was named the Defensive Player of the Game.
 Following the 2010 season, Martin was named the Nate Fleming Award winner.
 The award is given to Oklahoma State student-athletes who overcome struggles to excel both on the field and in the classroom.

-2011

-Martin again started all 13 contests of the season, finishing his career by starting in 37 straight contests.
+Martin again started all 13 contests of the 2011 season, finishing his career by starting in 37 straight contests.
 For the season, Martin had 74 tackles, 11 pass breakups, 2 forced fumbles and one recovered.

 He was named as a Jim Thorpe Award semifinalist and earned All-Big 12 first-team honors.
 He also was selected as a first-team All-American by the American Football Coaches Association.

 Professional career

 Tennessee Titans

-Martin was drafted by the Tennessee Titans in the sixth round (190th overall) of the 2012 NFL Draft.
+Martin was selected by the Tennessee Titans in the sixth round (190th overall) of the 2012 NFL draft.
 He signed a four-year deal with the Titans on May 18, 2012.
 On August 27, 2013, Martin was waived/injured by the Titans.
 On August 28, 2013, he cleared waivers and was placed on the Titans' injured reserve list.